pbella/Cuis-Ports/README.md

 ### Misc notes:

-The *Tests.pck files contain the SUnit tests for their base package name and can be ignored unless you have problems or plan to make changes to the package.  (i.e. if you just want to use the package and it's working for you, don't worry about the test projects)
+The *Tests.pck.st files contain the SUnit tests for their base package name and can be ignored unless you have problems or plan to make changes to the package.  (i.e. if you just want to use the package and it's working for you, don't worry about the test projects)

 It is intended that this repository will *not* contain any non-permissive licenses (i.e. requiring more than attribution credit) such as GPL'd code to avoid potential issues.
 Any ports that are distributed under less permissive licenses will be distributed via separate repositories as needed.